jieter/django-tables2/docs/index.rst

 Its features include:

-- Any iterable can be a data-source, but special support for Django querysets is included.
+- Any iterable can be a data-source, but special support for Django QuerySets is included.
-- The builtin UI does not rely on JavaScript.
+- The built in UI does not rely on JavaScript.
 - Support for automatic table generation based on a Django model.
 - Supports custom column functionality via subclassing.
 - Pagination.